saltyorg/docs/docs/reference/google-service-accounts.md

              ^<user>         ^<group>
     ```

-1. [OPTIONAL] Create a dir within that:
+1. Create a dir within that:

     ```
     mkdir /opt/sa/all
     ```

-    This dir [`/opt/sa/all`] is used in the example configurations.
-There's nothing special about it; it's how the author has it set up.
-You can use any other path.

-    This step is only required if you are planning on using the example configs as presented here.

-    If you are using some other path in place of `/opt/sa/all` update it wherever you see it in a configuration.
+    The scripts in this setup all use this location.
+Don't change it it you are using these scripts.

 1. Verify that the google project has the right APIs enabled: